andrewng88/ml_from_scratch/README.md

-# This is to assert understanding of the underlying code behind common ML algorithms.
+# This is to assert understanding of the underlying numpy code behind common ML algorithms.

 <li>KNN
 <li>Linear Regression